 Where do I kiteboard?

 The Local Map on the menu shows the various local beaches with the best wind direction.
-Note that only Spanish Banks West Extension beach is open to kiters during the summer.
+Note that only Spanish Banks West Extension beach is open to kiters during the summer. [update: the beach area at Tolmie Street is open to kiters as of 2022.]

 Where to kite depends on wind direction and tide.
 In this area the most frequented spots are: